Advertisement

 “I would like Flow to hopefully turn into a place where artists can come together, collaborate and create an overall experience,” says chef Kevin Uy.

-This desire of his is manifested in different ways throughout Flow – a sleek, new restaurant he opened with his childhood friend, chef Gabriel Ong.
-Uy is full of ideas from his fairly fresh 5-year stint at chef Virgilio Martinez’s Central Restaurante in Lima, Peru.
+This desire of his is manifested in different ways throughout FLOW— a sleek, new restaurant he opened with his childhood friend, chef Gabriel Ong.
+Uy is full of ideas, fairly fresh off his five-year stint at chef Virgilio Martinez’s Central Restaurante in Lima, Peru.
 Central clinched the title of #1 restaurant in the world back in 2023 by The World’s Best Restaurants list.
 “At Central, I learned that everything is connected.
 The interdisciplinary nature of Central is what attracted me to them in the first place.
 The way they connect not only with the earth but also with the culture really stood out to me as someone that can really tell stories in the restaurant,” Kevin adds.

-He and Gabriel add plenty of space for local ingredients such as tinigib, an heirloom variety of white corn from the Visayas, or the bounty of fish responsibly sourced by Twinkle Floro from our Mindanaoan shores to shine, but they also wanted the interiors to speak volumes about what they represent.
+He and Gabriel add plenty of space for local ingredients to shine— such as tinigib, an heirloom variety of white corn from the Visayas, or the bounty of fish responsibly sourced by Twinkle Floro from our Mindanaoan shores— but they also wanted the interiors to speak volumes about what they represent.
 Kevin commissioned architect Anthony Nazareno with a straightforward brief.

 “I wanted a lot of natural elements.
 I wanted the restaurant to be really tied down into earthy, natural elements.
 So that’s what you see,” Kevin recounts.
 “You’ll see the pebble wash floors.
 You’ll see the clay bricks and the wood veneers.
 You’ll see the metal string, the glass virinas and the wooden tables.
 Everything is earthbound here in the restaurant.”